rella1212/TOC-Project-2021/README.md

 ## 技術
 * Deploy with Heroku and git
-    * This bot runs on the cloud server.
+    * This bot runs on the Heroku cloud server.
 * GoogleSheet API、pygsheets
     * Connect this bot and the googlesheet in the cloud drive.
 ## 使用說明